Comparison of Linear Drive Technologies Linear Motor Screw Drive Tooth Belt Piezo Pneumatic Systems

 Pneumatic Drive

-Fast and inexpensive, but energy-intensive, noisy, and hardly controllable – barely suitable for precise automation systems.
+Fast and inexpensive, but energy-intensive, noisy, and difficult to control precisely.

 Conclusion: Why the Linear Motor Prevails

-The linear motor delivers the objectively best combination of precision, dynamics, energy efficiency, and machine uptime.
+The linear motor delivers the best overall combination of precision, dynamics, energy efficiency, and machine uptime.

 This makes it the most sustainable and high-performance technology for modern automation.

-Jenny Science consistently relies on direct drives, as they provide the highest precision, dynamics, and reliability over the long term.
+Jenny Science consistently relies on direct drives to ensure the highest precision, best dynamics, and most reliable production processes over the long term.